wesleya/elasticsearch-demo/readme.md

 ### Cloud Server Setup

 I decided to set up my Elasticsearch instance on a Linode server, but these instructions should work on any Ubuntu Linux machine.
 If you do decide to go the cloud server route, I was only able to get Elasticsearch running on a 4GB Memory instance at a minimum, about $20 on Linode.
+This first stage of setup is just installing a few pre-requisites we'll use for the rest of setup.

 1. SSH into your new Linode server and install a few basic packages we'll need during setup:
 ```